4 DISC Personality Types: Career Insights

 What are the 4 DISC personality types?

-Now that we’ve looked at the axis markers and the assessment questionnaire, let's take a look at the 4 personality types of the DISC model: Dominant - Influential - Steady - Conscientious
+Now that we’ve discussed the axis markers and the assessment questionnaire, let's take a look at the 4 personality types of the DISC model:

 Type 1: Dominant

-• Fears being seen as vulnerable or being taken advantage of
+• Fears being seen as being taken advantage of or vulnerable

-• Values competency, action, concrete results, personal freedom, and challenges
+• Values competency, action, personal freedom, challenges, concrete results

 • Assertive, insistent, and competitive